What is the Catholic Labor Network?

 The Catholic Labor Network is a 501c3 organization incorporated in the District of Columbia.

 209 Maguire Hall • Georgetown University

 Adrienne Alexander serves as the Director of Intergovernmental Affairs for AFSCME in Illinois.
-Adrienne lives in the Rogers Park neighborhood of Chicago, with her husband and daughter.
+Adrienne lives in the Rogers Park neighborhood of Chicago, with her husband and daughters.
 They attend St. Benedict the African in the Englewood neighborhood.
-She is a board member of Arise Chicago, a nonprofit organization that works at the intersection of faith & workers’ rights, and the Catholic Labor Network.
 Adrienne is a graduate of Agnes Scott College, a small, women’s college in Georgia, and earned her Master’s degree in Public Policy from the University of Minnesota.

 Joseph McCartin – Treasurer